Open Source Android Video Editor

 Forgetting to Save Progress

-An easily preventable mistake in Open Source Android Video Editor workflows is unexpected shutdowns due to:
+An easily preventable mistake in Open Source Android Video Editor workflows is losing hours of work due to:

 • Lack of Backups: Always keep multiple copies or offsite backups.